-BENSON K. PRATT, former press agent for NBC's Blue network, resigned to become press agent for Thomas E. Dewey's campaign for the presidential Republican nomination.
-Ben handled The radio campaign for G.O.P. in 1932.
+BENSON K. PRATT, former press agent for NBC's Blue network, resigned to become pressugent for Thomas E. Dewey's campaign for the presidential Republican nomination.
+Ben handled the radio campaign for G.O.P. in 1932.
 He is succeeded by ART DONEGAN who has been handling NBC trade news.

-DAVE KUBRICK. sales rep for Amperite Co. in the N.Y.
-Metropolitan area, is bizzy handling the "Kontak" mike to the radio & music trades, for amplifying conducting instruments.
+DAVE KUBRICK, sales rep for Amperite Co.

+in the N.Y.
+Metropolitan area, is bizzy handling the "Kontak" mike to the radio & music trades, for amplifying orchestral instruments.

-for amplifying orchestral instruments.
-W. C. NOLL is now mgr. of product service for G.E.'s appliance & merchandise dept., Bridgeport, Conn.
+W. C. NOLL is now mgr. of product service for G.E.'s appliance & merchandise dept., Bridgeport.
+Conn.

-PHIL GILLIG, for 15 yrs. an exec. v.-p. of the Ludwig Baumann store chain in metropolitan N.Y. in charge of radio & appliances, has become sales promotion mgr. of Emerson Radio & Phono Corp dvisable to say anything."
-CHRISTOPHER L. SNYDER, formerly with the radio div. of Philadelphia Storage Battery Co., is now sales mgr. of the Steatite (insulator) div. of General Ceramics Co.
+PHIL GILLIG, for 15 yrs, an exec, v.sp. of the Ludwig Baumann store chain in metropolitan N.Y. in charge of radio & appliances, has become sales promotion ingr. of Emerson Radio & Phono not think it would be interesting reading or advisable to say anything."

-RALPH L. POWER, radio counselor, just back from a lengthy trip, writes : "There is such a high tariff on certain radio parts, and other parts and complete sets are absolutely prohibited, so 1 do not think it would be interesting reading or
+RALPH L. POWER, radio counselor, just back from a lengthy trip, writes: "There is such a high tariff on certain radio parts, and other parts and complete sets are absolutely prohibited, so I do